mattkrick/cashay/README.md

 - `mutationHandlers`: An object where each method is the name of a mutation that changes the query.
 See below.
 - `localOnly`: A Boolean to only fetch data from the local state.
 Defaults to `false`.
 Useful if you only want a mutation to update the query data.
+- `live`: An object full of subscription channels.
+Used with the `@live` directive.
+See subscriptions.
+- `localFilter`: An object full of subscription channels.
+Used with the `@localFilter` directive.
+See subscriptions.
+- `localSort`: An object full of subscription channels.
+Used with the `@localSort` directive.
+See subscriptions.

 ```js
 mutationHandler(optimisticVariables, queryResponse, currentResponse, getEntities, invalidate)